-Here’s how the new system works:
+Here’s how the system works.

 - Arrive at Multnomah Falls via the eastbound Interstate 84 parking lot at Exit 31.
 This parking lot is the best place to park to enter the falls.
 Stopping in front of the Lodge on the Historic Columbia River Highway and blocking traffic is prohibited.

 - You’ll see check-in stations at the entrance; follow the pathways to the plaza and present your ticket for entry — either a printed or a digital copy.
 Your name must match the one on the ticket.
 Please arrive as close to your reserved time as possible (no early entry is allowed).
-Note that face coverings are required in the Historic Lodge for all visitors over age 5, including staff members.

-The new ticketing system is a partnership between the U.S. Forest Service, the Oregon Department of Transportation and Columbia Area Transit.
+The ticketing system is a partnership between the U.S. Forest Service, the Oregon Department of Transportation and Columbia Area Transit.

 Ride a Shuttle Instead